Cordtus/ibc-apps/docs/v10-expert-questions.md

 ## Overview

-This document contains questions and observations from a Golang perspective regarding IBC middleware integration patterns for IBC-go v10 compatibility.
+This document contains questions and observations from a Golang perspective regarding IBC middleware integration logic for IBC-go v10 compatibility.
 The analysis covers implementation requirements, unclear integration points, and missing information needed for successful integration.

 ## Version Compatibility Matrix